RexManglicmot/optimize_inference_speculative_decoding/README.md

-# Speculative Decoding for PubMed QA
+# Speculative Decoding for PubMedQA

 > **2–3× faster LLM inference** with draft–verifier decoding, while preserving verifier-level quality.
 > Applied to biomedical question answering with the PubMedQA dataset.

----

 ## Inspiration
 Running LLMs locally on Mac (MPS/CPU) was **slow and costly** — each token required a full forward pass.
 Speculative decoding offered a way to **speed up inference** by letting small draft models propose tokens and a large verifier check them in batches.
 This project taught me both about **LLM acceleration** and using **cloud GPUs (Vast.ai)** for real-world deployments.

----

 ## Introduction
 Large Language Models (LLMs) power apps in customer support, healthcare, and enterprise search.